Vjimenez-vasquez/VicRcodes-infer_variant/README.md

 ```
 ## Output
-a data frame including a new clomun specifying SARS-CoV-2 variant per row store in a "csv" file called "gisaid_label_.csv"
+A data frame including a new clomun specifying SARS-CoV-2 variant per row store in a "csv" file called "gisaid_label_.csv"

 ## Utility
 Use "infer variant" to obtain a "variant column" added to your dataframe.